Protocol Wars: Internet protocol suite

+DARPA studied and implemented gateways, which helped to neutralize X.25 as a rival networking paradigm.
+The computer science historian Janet Abbate explained: "by running TCP/IP over X.25, [D]ARPA reduced the role of X.25 to providing a data conduit, while TCP took over responsibility for end-to-end control.
+X.25, which had been intended to provide a complete networking service, would now be merely a subsidiary component of [D]ARPA's own networking scheme.
+The OSI model reinforced this reinterpretation of X.25's role.
+Once the concept of a hierarchy of protocols had been accepted, and once TCP, IP, and X.25 had been assigned to different layers in this hierarchy, it became easier to think of them as complementary parts of a single system, and more difficult to view X.25 and the Internet protocols as distinct and competing systems."

+The DoD reduced research funding for networks, responsibilities for governance shifted to the National Science Foundation and the ARPANET was shut down in 1990.

 Philosophical and cultural aspects

 Historian Andrew L. Russell wrote that Internet engineers such as Danny Cohen and Jon Postel were accustomed to continual experimentation in a fluid organizational setting through which they developed TCP/IP.
 They viewed OSI committees as overly bureaucratic and out of touch with existing networks and computers.
 This alienated the Internet community from the OSI model.
-During a dispute within the Internet community, Vint Cerf performed a striptease in a three-piece suit at the 1992 Internet Engineering Task Force (IETF) meeting, revealing a T-shirt emblazoned with "IP on Everything"; according to Cerf, his intention was to reiterate that a goal of the Internet Architecture Board was to run IP on every underlying transmission medium.
-Cerf said the social culture (group dynamics) that first evolved during the work on the ARPANET was as important as the technical developments in enabling the governance of the Internet to adapt to the scale and challenges involved as it grew.
+A dispute broke out within the Internet community after the Internet Architecture Board (IAB) proposed replacing the Internet Protocol in the Internet with the OSI Connectionless Network Protocol (CLNP).
+In response, Vint Cerf performed a striptease in a three-piece suit while presenting to the 1992 Internet Engineering Task Force (IETF) meeting, revealing a T-shirt emblazoned with "IP on Everything".
+According to Cerf, his intention was to reiterate that a goal of the IAB was to run IP on every underlying transmission medium.
+At the same meeting, David Clark summarized the IETF approach with the famous saying "We reject: kings, presidents, and voting.
+We believe in: rough consensus and running code."
+The Internet Society (ISOC) was chartered that year.

+Cerf later said the social culture (group dynamics) that first evolved during the work on the ARPANET was as important as the technical developments in enabling the governance of the Internet to adapt to the scale and challenges involved as it grew.

 François Flückiger wrote that "firms that win the Internet market, like Cisco, are small.
 Simply, they possess the Internet culture, are interested in it and, notably, participate in IETF."

-Furthermore, the Internet community was opposed to a homogenous approach to networking, such as one based a proprietary standard such as SNA.
+Furthermore, the Internet community was opposed to a homogeneous approach to networking, such as one based on a proprietary standard such as SNA.
 They advocated for a pluralistic model of internetworking where many different network architectures could be joined into a network of networks.